 So use the right ceiling fan electrical box from the start.
 Or, the screws in the electrical box could be loose.
 Another problem could be warped blades on the fan.
 If there is any variation in the distance between each blade, that will cause a wobble.

 Most importantly, if you are installing the ceiling fan yourself, make sure you take your time and follow all instructions carefully.
 Some people just want to get it done as quickly as possible, but that is when mistakes are made.
-It’s much safer to call the experts at Mister Sparky® of Jacksonville.
+It’s much safer to call the experts at Mister Sparky® of First Coast.